bishoppebbles/Analyze-CiscoSwitchConfiguration/README.md

 # Analyze-CiscoSwitchConfiguration
 This script parses a plain text formatted Cisco switch configuration file and checks for specific security configuration entries.
 It displays whether certain configuration requirements pass or fail the check.

+## Requirements
+Excel must be installed on the system where you run the script or you won't get the nicely formatted spreadsheet output (or any output, I think).

 ## Putty Log Generation
 One option, though manually intensive if you have a lot of switches, to generate clean `show running-configuration` dumps is to utilize the logging capabilities of Putty.
 If you don't backup configs to a central location or utilize some type of enterprise management software like Cisco Prime or SolarWinds this might be your only option.
 In this example I use the `&H` option which names the log according to the IP or hostname used for the connection in Putty's `Session` dialog.